-The ECB and NCAs will consider to what extent an applicant has a clear established process for loan approvals, as well as for amending, renewing and refinancing existing loans and for demonstrating what type of data is used in the process of granting a loan and how data quality is assured.

-The ECB and NCAs will also assess whether such processes are documented and periodically reviewed.
+Applicants should have a clear established process for loan approvals, as well as for amending, renewing and refinancing existing loans and for demonstrating what type of data is used in the process of granting a loan and how data quality is assured.
+These processes should be properly documented and periodically reviewed.
 This also applies to the eligibility assessment, valuation and enforceability of collateral, as well as to the classification of non-performing loans and their management.